koruxio/old-page/_posts/2021-10-15-how-to-switch-between-intel-and-nvidia-in-ubuntu.md

 ---
 layout: post
-title: "How To Switch Between Intel and Nvidia Graphics Card on Ubuntu"
+title: "How To Switch Between Nvidia and Non-Nvidia Graphics Card on Ubuntu"
 subtitle: ""
 background: ''
 ---